-Typically, landlords are not responsible for cleaning duties in the interior of the rental, even though they might be for the exterior of the rental.
+Typically, landlords are not responsible for cleaning duties in the interior of the rental.
+Although, they might be in charge of the exterior of the rental.

-Landlord vs tenant cleaning responsibilities usually aren’t as strict and maintenance regulations—-nobody is going to get you into trouble if it is a few days since the vacuuming got completed.
+Landlord vs tenant cleaning responsibilities usually aren’t as strict as maintenance regulations.
+For example, nobody is going to get you into trouble if it is a few days since you vacuumed.

-However, some major failures to keep the rental clean can encourage rust, mold, and even pest control issues that can be costly for both parties in the long run. clean can encourage rust and other property issues, which could even eat into a security deposit you may have paid.
+However, some significant failures to keep the rental clean can encourage rust, mold, and even pest control issues.
+These can be costly for both parties in the long run.
+Not cleaning can promote rust and other property issues.
+Problems like this can even eat into a security deposit the tenant may have paid.

 Cleaning Duties for Moving Out

-At the end of any tenancy, it’s time for a deep clean (usually).
-Contracts ordinarily state that the tenant has to leave the property how they found it in terms of cleanliness, so if you aren’t going to reach that state then it can be time to get cleaning!
+Typically, at the end of any tenancy, it’s time for a deep clean.
+Ordinarily, contracts state that the tenant has to leave the property how they found it in terms of cleanliness.
+So, if you aren’t going to reach that state then it can be time to get cleaning!

-For landlord vs tenant cleaning responsibilities, both parties should be clear about what is expected when they enter into the agreement, and this is why leases and lease addendums are so important.
+For landlord vs tenant cleaning responsibilities, both parties should be clear about what is expected when they enter into the agreement.
+This is why leases and lease addendums are so important.